-The purpose of the Cultural Fund is to make a difference by giving support to people with exciting and innovative new projects which will foster the creation and appreciation of screen content in Australia and New Zealand.
+The Screenrights Cultural Fund makes a difference by supporting people with exciting and innovative new initiatives that foster the creation and appreciation of screen content in Australia and New Zealand.

 Screenrights’ 2022 Cultural Fund closed for applications on Friday 15 April.